-1 Closing the infrastructure gap before the year 2050 by strengthening existing infrastructure with ET3 is entirely feasible and it can be achieved in three coordinated phases: 1) bringing ET3 to maturity, including full scale commercial deployment (2-5 years); 2) expanding ET3 networks around the globe at national levels (30 years); 3) connecting national ET3 networks into the international network (15 years) and creating one city called Earth.

-2 Proposed scenario (NL1) allows in the year 2050 to reverse the trend for cumulative infrastructure investment (from current costly: -US\$87T) to future profitable: +US39\$T (calculated as: -US\$87T +US\$126T), return (US\$107T) more than invested (US75\$T), create an income of US8\$T, over 0.1 billion jobs and at the same time it offers the escape route for obsolete technologies with the transition period of 30 years.
-So far we did not include the effect on humans and economies of transport becoming faster, safer, more comfortable, sustainable and affordable, of changes in value of land, etc. With these included, ET3 combines huge investment savings with the rapid returns and: greatly improved quality of life (healthcare, real estate, tourism blooming); flexible industries, cheaper products, better economics, efficiency and ecology with more capacity, safety, reliability for transport of passengers, goods, energy, etc. altogether resulting in the GDP increase of over 10%.

-3 When compared to ET3 in competitiveness, economic viability, volume and return on investment, speed, capacity, energy efficiency, sustainability, etc., the alternatives: conventional modes (road, rail) lose and HL fails, similar (somewhat better) result is expected for T Flight.
-Moreover, these three versions of evacuated tube transport are not compatible with each other.
-We therefore urge end users of infrastructure, general public to encourage their states, the policy and decision makers, authorities, business, country leaders and governments join the efforts and together create with ET3 the 3rd millennium infrastructure.
-We invite all progressive and rationally thinking leaders, multinational conglomerates, corporations, financial institutions, funds, decision makers, governments, authorities, nations, communities, general public and individuals to accept this innovative strategy and together make our world a better place by strengthening the existing infrastructure with ET3.
+- 1 Closing the infrastructure gap before the year 2050 by strengthening existing infrastructure with ET3 is entirely feasible and it can be achieved in three coordinated phases: 1) bringing to maturity this novel technology, including full scale commercial deployment (2-5 years); 2) expanding ET3 networks around the globe at national levels (30 years); 3) connecting the national ET3 networks into the international network (15 years) - 2 Proposed scenario (NL1) allows before the year 2050 to completely reverse the trend for cumulative infrastructure investment (from the current costly: -US\$87T) to future profitable: +US39\$T (calculated e.g., as: -US\$87T+US\$126T), and at the same time it offers the escape route for obsolete technologies through a transition period of 30+ years.
+In this calculation we did not include the effect on humans and economies of transport becoming faster, safer, more comfortable, sustainable and affordable, of changes in value of land, etc. With these included, ET3 combines the huge investment savings in conventional infrastructure with the rapid returns and: short delivery and travel times everywhere, greatly improved quality of life, capacity, safety, reliability, economics, ecology for transport of passengers, information, goods, energy, water, waste altogether resulting in the GDP increase of >10%. - 3 When compared to ET3 in competitiveness, economic viability, volume and return of investment, speed, capacity, energy efficiency, sustainability, etc., the alternatives: conventional modes (road, rail) lose and HL fails, similar (somewhat better) result is expected for T Flight.
+Moreover, these three versions of ETT are not compatible with each other.
+We therefore urge end users of infrastructure, general public to encourage their states, the policy and decision makers, authorities, business, country leaders and governments join the efforts and together create the 3rd millennium infrastructure.
+Therefore we invite all progressive and rationally thinking leaders, multinational conglomerates, corporations, financial institutions and funds, decision makers, governments, authorities, nations, communities, general public and individuals to accept this innovative strategy and together make our world a better place by strengthening the existing infrastructure with ET3.